moroz/moroz.dev/content/blog/secure-cookie-library-in-go-from-scratch.md

 }
 ```

+I have also included a simple test to check whether an invalid authentication tag would be caught by the AEAD.
+To this end, I decode the cookie (from Base64), modify a single byte in its authentication tag with a simple bitwise operation (flipping all the bits in the 6th last byte), and reencode it as Base64.
+As expected, the tampered cookie is rejected by the library.

+### How this article came to be

+I originally wrote the `securecookie` library as a proof of concept.
+It was partly inspired by the [gorilla/securecookie](https://github.com/gorilla/securecookie) library, used under the hood by [gorilla/sessions](https://github.com/gorilla/sessions).

+My initial implementation can be found at [github.com/moroz/securecookie-poc](https://github.com/moroz/securecookie-poc).

+The original gorilla library does a few things in a way that I, in my hubris, have deemed naïve: The authentication part is implemented in a bespoke way, using a combination of string concatenation and HMAC-SHA-256.
+The payload can optionally be encrypted using a cipher, but the constructor only supports block ciphers that are then applied in counter mode (which excludes the whole category of stream ciphers, I guess?)

+Gorilla's library supports timestamps that can be validated against a maximum age.
+However, in a production setting, a cookie should also be verified against some value in the database (like a session token), so this validation is redundant.
+Finally, the library uses an additional value called "cookie name," which is essentially _additional data_.

+During my search for A Better Solution, I encountered and became enamored with the concept of AEADs.
+The construct looked like a perfect fit: they can guarantee both secrecy and authenticity of a message, and you can put the name of the cookie (or any other metadata) in the _additional data_.

+### Reddit feedback

+I posted the original proof of concept to Reddit[^19].

+Most commenters asked for a mechanism to rotate the keys.
+You can implement this easily by storing a slice of secret keys in the store.
+Whenever you encrypt a new cookie, use the first one (or the last one).
+When decrypting an existing cookie, try with all keys.

+I do not think this mechanism is particularly useful.
+With XChaCha20-Poly1305, you should never need to rotate the key because of nonce reuse.
+If your secret key is compromised, you should treat all messages encrypted with this key as untrusted, anyway.

 [^1]: As a [rule of thumb](http://browsercookielimits.iain.guru/), the maximum size of all cookies stored for a domain should not exceed around 4 kB (4096 bytes).

 [^2]: According to [RFC 6265](https://httpwg.org/specs/rfc6265.html#sane-set-cookie), all the characters permitted within a cookie are: `A`&ndash;`Z`, `a`&ndash;`z`, `0`&ndash;`9`, and the following: <code>!#$%&'()&#x2a;+-./:&lt;=&gt;?@[]^&#x5F;&#x60;{|}~</code>.
 Note that spaces, double quotes&nbsp;(`"`), and semicolons&nbsp;(`;`) are not permitted.